Bedrock-OSS/regolith/docs/_pages/docs/documentation/config.md

 Regolith builds on this standard with the addition of the `regolith` namespace, which is where all regolith-specific information is stored.

 {: .notice--warning}
 **Warning:** This page only shows an example configuration.
-There are other documentation pages to fully explain concepts such as 'filters' and 'profiles'.
+There are other documentation pages to fully explain concepts such as `filters` and `profiles`.

 Example config, with many options explained: